 To request funding:

-- read the TSAGT program policy (PDF, 353KB), to understand the program requirements and your responsibilities as a TSAGT program provider in Queensland
+- Read the TSAGT program policy (PDF, 353KB), to understand the program requirements and your responsibilities as a TSAGT program provider in Queensland

-- complete the TSAGT program funding request form.
+- Complete the TSAGT program funding request form.

 Once you submit your request, you should receive a system-generated confirmation email from us.
 Email email@example.com if you don't receive this email confirmation within a few hours.

-Within 3 weeks of submitting your request, you should receive written notification of the outcome of your request.
+You will receive written notification of the outcome of your request.
 If you are unsuccessful, you can still request TSAGT funding again in the future.

 Funding amounts and student contributions